 You must keep your feet dry all the time.
-Also, you need to protect them with shoes which offer coverage or with sunscreen.
+Also, you need to protect them with shoes that offer coverage or with sunscreen.
 Don’t forget to check for sores on a daily basis.

 Bear in mind that hot temperatures might cause your blood glucose levels to fluctuate.
 Therefore, you should test your blood glucose levels more than usual.
 That is how you can take immediate and suitable action to keep your levels stable.

 You can use an insulated lunch bag or cooler to keep your medications and supplies cool.
-Bear in mind that you should keep meters, pumps, and testing strips away from extreme heat and on dry, cool place.
+Bear in mind that you should keep meters, pumps, and testing strips away from extreme heat and in a dry, cool place.